2 teens arrested after downtown Salt Lake City shooting death | Gephardt Daily

 “After shooting Swimm, the suspects left in a car.”

-The police statement said both alleged juvenile suspects were taken into custody without incident.
+The police statement said both alleged suspects were taken into custody without incident.

 Their names are being withheld due to their status as juveniles.